-The District had no outstanding amount of contributions to the CERBT required for the year ended June 30, 2018, respectively.
+The District had no outstanding amount of contributions to the CERBT required for the years ended June 30, 2020 and 2019, respectively.

 (6) Defined Benefit Pension Plan

 Plan Description

 All qualified permanent and probationary employees are eligible to participate in the District's Miscellaneous Employee Pension Plan, cost-sharing multiple employer defined benefit pension plans administered by the California Public Employees' Retirement System (CalPERS).